 What monthly rent can you afford?

 Affordability applies as much in lettings as it does in sales, so it's important to establish what you can comfortably afford to pay each month.
 Our lettings staff will work this out for you using your salary and other financial details.
-As well as the regular payments for rental property in North West London, there are some set up and administration fees, including a deposit equal to one month's rent in advance and a six week damage deposit.
-All our fees are clearly set out here.
+As well as the regular payments for rental property in North West London, there are some set-up and administration fees, including a deposit equal to one month's rent in advance and a six week damage deposit.

 Register your requirements

 Once you know how much you can afford, the search process can start.
-Register with us today and you'll find out about the latest properties to rent in Kentish Town and Camden Town before they reach the internet.
+Register with us today and you'll find out about the latest rental properties in Camden and other North West London neighbourhoods even before they reach the internet.
 Tell us your budget, your desired location and your 'must haves', and we'll send you details of properties that match your requirements.

 Choosing a professionally managed property

-Tenants are increasingly looking for well-maintained, expertly-run properties and we can show you a selection of available lets that are fully managed by our Property Management agents.
-As a main point of contact, your Property Manager will deal with the day-to-day running of the property, answer questions on maintenance and ensure the property meets all legal standards.
+Tenants are increasingly looking for well-maintained, expertly-run properties and we can show you a selection of available lets that are fully managed by our Property Management Department.
+As a main point of contact, your Property Manager will deal with the day-to-day running of the property, answer any questions on maintenance and ensure the property meets all legal standards.

 Tenancy application and referencing

 When you rent a property in London, a letting agent will need to verify who you are in order to proceed with your tenancy application.
 This means bringing in photographic ID and examples of recent utility bills.
 While you're in the office, you'll be asked to sign a tenancy application form, and pay the referencing and administration fees.
 An independent third party will pursue your references - following up with previous landlords and your employer - as well as undertaking a credit check.

 Securing a rental property